We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 As its name suggests, this plan is entirely free.
 And it’s surprisingly featured-packed.

 On the plan, you get free access to:

 - 100+ design layouts (social media posts, presentations, letters etc.)

-- Hundreds of thousands of free graphic elements and photos
+- Over 1 million free graphic elements and photos

 - The ability to add members to your team and collaborate with them